spicylab/LW2DP/README.md

 Is this a replacement of Corgi?
 ----
 No, This is not aimed to replace the Corgi.
+Corgi still provide you strong feature-set which is not avalible in `LW2DP`.<br>
+`LW2DP` is more focused on the performance.
+For example, AI does not need accurate levels of computation unlike Player.
+You may use `Corgi` to Player and `LW2DP` to AI.